ec-europa/europa-component-library/src/website/src/pages/ec/harmonised-templates/docs/group1.md

 ## When not to use

-- do not follow these guidelines when you are updating sites that fall under the <Link to="/ec/core-template/">Core</Link> or <Link to="/ec/standardised-template/">Standardised</Link> category
+- do not follow these guidelines when you are updating sites that fall under the Core or Standardised category
-- do not follow these guidelines when you are updating sites that fall under events, campaigns or blogs - use <Link to="/ec/harmonised-templates/group2/">Harmonised Group 2</Link> instead
+- do not follow these guidelines when you are updating sites that fall under events, campaigns or blogs - use Harmonised Group 2 instead